- First, you need to register in ApiX-Drive

 - Add ROW

-How is the integration of Google Sheets carried out?
+How is integration of Google Ads and MySQL carried out?

 How long does the integration take?

-How much does it cost to integrate Google Sheets with other systems?
+How much does it cost to integrate Google Ads with MySQL?

 Google Ads offers business users a solution to serve ads online.
 These ads can be text, image, or video ads.
 The advertiser sets in the settings the main indicators for their advertisements, including setting up targeting and specifying the budget for the advertising campaign, as well as the cost per click.
 An important step in setting up an ad is keywords.
 It is they who will determine in response to which user request the ad will be shown.
 More

 MySQL, according to the developers, is one of the most used open source databases.
 It is highly reliable, secure and flexible, ported to all popular systems and is able to interact with a variety of programming languages.
 It is the combination of all these factors that contributes to the constant growth of the popularity of MySQL in the world.
 The system was first introduced to users in 1995.
 Today the rights to it are owned by the famous American corporation Oracle, which specializes in the development of database management systems.
 More